sdiehl/kaleidoscope/tutorial.md

              }
 ```

-As before, lets talk about the changes that we need to Kaleidoscope to support this.
+As before, let's talk about the changes that we need to Kaleidoscope to support this.
 The AST node is just as
 simple.
 It basically boils down to capturing the variable name and the constituent expressions in the node.

 ```haskell